robcarver17/pysystemtrade/docs/backtesting.md

 ### Creating your own data objects

-You should be familiar with the python object orientated idiom before reading this section.
+You should be familiar with the Python object orientated idiom before reading this section.

 The [`simData()`](/sysdata/sim/sim_data.py) object is the base class for data used in simulations.
 From that we inherit data type specific classes such as those [for futures](/sysdata/sim/futures_sim_data.py) object.
 These in turn are inherited from for specific data sources, such as for csv files: [csvFuturesSimData()](/sysdata/sim/csv_futures_sim_data.py).